dojo/docs/dojo/html.rst

 Background
 ==========

-If all of this seems a little familiar to you, its because this functionality previously lived inside the `ContentPane <dijit/layout/ContentPane>`_ widget (since dojo's early days).
-The goal of ``dojo.html.set``, the ``_ContentSetter`` and the helper methods it employs were to make this functionality available outside of the dijit context, and promote code reuse both across the toolkit and in your code.
-Some of the other options you may have used in 0.4, or `dojox.layout.ContentPane <dojox/layout/ContentPane>`_ are destined to live in a dojox counterpart to this module, and should be available by 1.2's release.
+If all of this seems a little familiar to you, its because this functionality previously lived inside the :ref:`ContentPane <dijit/layout/ContentPane>` widget (since dojo's early days).
+The goal of ``dojo.html.set``, the :ref:``ContentSetter`` and the helper methods it employs were to make this functionality available outside of the dijit context, and promote code reuse both across the toolkit and in your code.
+Some of the other options you may have used in 0.4, or :ref:`dojox.layout.ContentPane <dojox/layout/ContentPane>` are destined to live in a dojox counterpart to this module, and should be available by 1.2's release.

 ========
 See also
 ========

-* `dojo._base.html <dojo/_base/html>`__
+* :ref:`dojo._base.html <dojo/_base/html>`

   Basic DOM handling functions, included in Dojo Base